iliketrainz98/ffsounddetails/index.md

 ## Top Tips:
 * Keep the mixer app up throughout the gig
-* Be careful not to adjust someone else's in ear mix by accident
+* Be careful not to adjust someone else's in ear mix by accident!
+This is done if you select one of the busses e.g. `Tom` by accident.
+Tap on the bus again e.g. `Tom` to **return to the L/R main mix**. *Note: the mix you are editing is always shown on the top left of the app*.

 ## Troubleshooting
 No sound coming out? *(Aghh panic....)*